jh3nd3rs0n/argmatey/README.md

     }

     public static void main(String[] args) {
-        // ...or you can apply it to all options.
+        // ...or you can apply the OptionHelpTextProvider to all options.
         OptionHelpTextProvider optionHelpTextProvider = new CustomOptionHelpTextProvider();
         OptionHelpTextProvider.setDefault(optionHelpTextProvider);
         // ...